robtaylor/VACASK/README.md

 Certain devices (independent voltage and current sources, linear controlled sources, and inductive coupling) are implemented as builtin devices because certain features needed by these devices are not available in OpenVAF-reloaded or even Verilog-A.

 VACASK is being developed by Árpád Bűrmen at the EDA Laboratory, University of Ljubljana, Slovenia.
-It is written in C++20 and is free software released under the [GNU General Public License 3.0](LICENSE).
+It is written in C++20 and is free software released under the [GNU Affero General Public License 3.0](LICENSE).

 # What about device models?